Red Jasper at a Glance

 RecommendedMoonlight Bathing

 RecommendedMoon Phase Charging: Charge Red Jasper under the full moon for maximum vitality renewal, or bury it in the Earth for 24 hours for the deepest grounding recharge.
-The waning moon is ideal for releasing accumulated negative energy.
-Red Jasper responds exceptionally well to earth burial due to its deep Earth element connection.
+The waning moon works well for releasing accumulated negative energy.
+Red Jasper responds particularly well to earth burial because of its strong Earth element connection.

 Avoid the following: